The Origin and Evolution of Multiple Star Systems: Observations of Forming Multiple Systems

 \subsubsection{\textbf{Core and envelope properties}}

 Proto-multiple systems are embedded in dense cores and envelopes, which likely provide clues about multiple formation.
-However, to date there has been no systematic study of the surrounding environments of such systems. \citet{SadavoyStahler2017} compared the separations of multiple protostellar systems in the Perseus cloud with the properties of their host cores.
+However, to date there has been few systematic studies of the surrounding environments of such systems. \citet{SadavoyStahler2017} compared the separations of multiple protostellar systems in the Perseus cloud with the properties of their host cores.
 They found that the projected distance vectors of wide binaries with separations $\gtrsim 500$ au are preferentially aligned with the long axes of their host cores, whereas tighter systems are more randomly orientated.
-This suggests core fragmentation proceeds within a preferred plane, possibly due to rotation, magnetic fields, or both (see \S \ref{sec:TheoreticalModels}), whereas disk fragmentation or dynamics randomizes the orbit orientation relative to the host core.
+This correlation suggests core fragmentation proceeds within a preferred plane, possibly due to rotation, magnetic fields, or both (see \S \ref{sec:TheoreticalModels}), whereas disk fragmentation or dynamics randomizes the orbit orientation relative to the host core. \citet{LuoLiu2022} examined the binarity and core properties of 43 systems in the Orion cloud.
+They found that the cores hosting multiple systems tended to have higher column and volume densities and higher Mach numbers than those hosting single stars.
+Higher densities and Mach numbers promote thermal Jeans fragmentation and turbulent fragmentation, respectively.
+This result suggests that multiple stars form from cores that are both turbulent and dense, in agreement with the structured detections for starless cores (see Fig.~\ref{fig:starless_core_dynamics}).